thacio/elastic-fscrawler-mcp/gemini_mcp/README-MCP-Setup.md

 ## Usage with Gemini CLI

 Once configured, you can ask Gemini CLI to:
-- "Search my documents for contracts about legal agreements" (returns relevant fragments)
+- "Search my documents for elementos comprobatórios" (normal keyword search with fragments)
-- "Find documents semantically related to artificial intelligence" (fragment-based results)
+- "Find documents semantically related to auditoria e evidências" (AI-powered semantic search)
-- "Search for 'project management' but show me only short excerpts"
+- "Search for 'relatórios' but show me only highlighted excerpts" (fragment-based results)
-- "Count how many documents are in my index"
+- "Count how many documents are in the semantic_documents index"
+- "Search both ways - normal and semantic - for compliance documents" (dual search approach)
 - "Write and run a Python script to calculate the average of these numbers: [1,2,3,4,5]"
 - "Execute this Python code: print('Hello World')"